 - Sweep the area with the broom to rid it of any excess dirt and dust.
 This will ensure you have the most direct access to any stains.

 - Mix together the cup of vinegar, the dish washing detergent, and warm water in a bucket.
 Stir with the long spoon, and be careful not to create too many suds.
+(Be sure that your dish washing detergent does not contain any bleach.)

 - Dip the soft bristled brush into the mixture, and scrub the stain.
 Then, rinse with clean water.
 If there is still a stain, use the more abrasive method described next.